dotnet-websharper/jquerymobile/README.md

-# WebSharper.JQuery.Mobile
+# Overview

-Provides WebSharper bindings to the [jQuery Mobile](http://jquerymobile.com) library that provides support for mobile web development.
+This extension provides WebSharper bindings to the [jQuery Mobile](http://jquerymobile.com) library that provides support for mobile web development.
 The library targets any of the following
 platforms: